Signed in as:

 We seek to provide therapeutic programs that adapt to each young person's needs for strength, well-being, and the breaking of negative generational cycles of trauma.
 Our programs are designed to build these young people up and create a stable base for their future.

-She has 20 years of experience in responding to client needs, including supporting mental health following trauma, grief, and loss.
+She has 20 years of experience in the context of child mental health and trauma, responding to client needs, including supporting mental health following trauma, grief, and loss.
 In this work, Chloe places great importance on each young person's systemic context and utilises child-centred approaches.
-She is already working as a Registered Therapeutic Life Story Work Practitioner with TLSWi and a Student Wellbeing Officer for the Department of Education, NSW.
+She is already working as a Registered Therapeutic Life Story Work Practitioner with TLSWi and as a Wellbeing Officer for the Department of Education, NSW.

 Chloe has been passionate about using creativity and play as therapeutic tools for healing throughout her career.
 She has spent hundreds of hours studying and practising the science behind why this works and how to apply evidence-based, humanistic, and psychodynamic principles to the young people she supports in her therapeutic practice.

-She is passionate about leading systemic change in the many government and non-government systems intended to support young people that fall short, cause harm, and perpetuate negative generational cycles.
-Breaking these generational cycles of trauma and hurt in her nation is why she does what she does, and she is on the board of directors of Bright Hearts Ltd.
+She is passionate about leading systemic change across many government and non-government systems intended to support young people, which fall short, cause harm, and perpetuate negative generational cycles.
+Breaking these generational cycles of trauma and hurt in her nation is why she does what she does.

 Marks was saved from himself and his behaviours by Therapeutic Mentorship in a voluntary wilderness program in the late 90s.
 The power that one mentor had to reach him through all his anger, fear, and dangerous choices—when no one else could—has never left him.
 He often says that his mentor stood in the gap between where he was and the life he could have.
 Soon after that, he began training in youth work and outdoor recreation.
 He became a qualified carpenter and builder, and enjoys teaching trade skills to the young people who come through our Well Forged Mentorship program (including blacksmithing).